Alien residents of GCC countries (Kuwait, Oman, Qatar, Saudi Arabia, UAE) are

 How long can I stay?

-An extension can be obtained for the same period by visiting
+An extension can be obtained for 2 weeks by visiting

 NPRA in Bahrain.
 (Some nationalities can stay longer).
 The GCC eVisa